Even More Broken News

 Thanks so much for the interview, sir.
 Yeah, Santa Claus lives in Florida.

 He retired to Florida.
-That's where he spends an off-season.
+That's where he spends the offseason.

 Did I do it right?

-Anyway, you just tell you you just relatched onto that because of the slams?
-Yeah, I just, I've always had a problem with titles of articles where it's all like, X slams, why?
+Speaker 1 Anyway, you just told, you just relatched onto that because of the slams?
+Yeah, I just, I've always had a problem with titles of articles where it's all like x slams why

-It's not her name.
-I don't know her name because if I click on this link, this is the most ad-infused, horrifying website of nightmarish proportions you could ever have.
+Speaker 1 and i'm like i don't know i don't know it's lost all meaning to me i think it's silly in this context but i've never taken anyone insulting anyone it's like he just slammed them i just feel bad for lacey bracey it's not her name I don't know her name because if I click on this link, this is the most ad-infused, horrifying website of nightmarish proportions you could ever have.

 Whatever.
 Anyway, moving on.